jawaher-is/XLSER-ar/README.md

 ## Configuration
-Configuration files are named as follows:  `pretrained-model-name-datasets-names`
+Configuration files are named as follows:  `pretrained-model-name-datasets-names.yaml`

 For the structure of the config file, see [template.yaml](https://github.com/jawaher-is/XLSER/blob/main/content/config/template.yaml)